Skinny Unlimited Broadband FAQs

 What are your fees to sign up?

 There is a $49 sign-up fee for our no-contract, leave-anytime connections, plus you need to grab one of our modems to get the connection working properly.
-There is no upfront fee for contract connections, plus you get the modem thrown in, but there is a $249 fee if you leave the 24-month contract before the term is up.
+There is an upfront fee of $10 for your modem to be delivered, and a $199 fee (within the first 6 months of your contract) or $99 (second 6 months of your contract) if you leave the 12-month contract before the term is up.

 When do I start paying?

-If you’re on our 24-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee ($58 for the first year) on the date you’re connected up.
+If you’re on our 12-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee $73 (or higher) on the date you’re connected up.
 From then on you’ll be charged on the “month-a-versary” of that date.
 This will be your “Bill Date” going forward.
 For example, if you’re connected on the 14th of February, you’ll be charged automatically on the 14th of every month.
 Don’t forget that the amount you pay on our contract plan will change after your first 12 months of being connected.
-Your payment is for the month you're about to use - so this is a prepaid service.
+Your payment is for the month you’re about to use - so this is a prepaid service.

-If you’re not on a contract, you’ll pay for your modem ($99 with free postage) and connection fee ($49) upfront when you sign up.
+If you’re not on a contract, you’ll pay for your modem $99, a $10 modem delivery fee, and a connection fee of $49 upfront when you sign up.
 We’ll then charge you your monthly fee for the first time when you get connected to our service.
-From then on you’ll be charged on the “month-a-versary” of that date.
+From then on, you’ll be charged on the “month-a-versary” of that date.

 We’ll flick you an email to let you know these important dates though once you’re connected.